brandad-systems/game_of_life/README.md

 }
 ```
 with these constaints:
-- if `randomInit` is false , then `array` given must be initialized with
+- if `randomInit` is false , then `array` given is expected to  be initialized with
   - `MatrixPaneConverter.LIVING_CELL` , which is the `char` `'■'` or
   - `MatrixPaneConverter.DEAD_CELL` , which is the `space` `char` `' '`;
-  **before** calling the constuctor
+  **before** the constuctor of GameOfLive
-- or, if randomInit is true, the array must not be initialized, but the Constructor should  replace the content by random with '■' or ' ' for each element of the `array`.
+- or, if `randomInit` is `true`, the array need not be initialized but only allocated with `new`, before calling the Constructor of GameOfLive.
+Then the Constructor should replace the content by random with '■' or ' ' for each element of the `array`.

 the goal is, not to need to fix anything (apart from the Constructor and the initialization ) in `de.bas.game_of_life.GameOfLive.java` after its integrated with the
 `de.bas.game_of_life.MatrixSequenceViewer.java`